THE ARK OF HIS COVENANT

-And he saith unto them, Ye shall drink indeed of my cup, and be baptized with the baptism that I am baptized with: but to sit on my right hand, and on my left, is not mine to give, but it shall be given to them for whom it is prepared of my Father.
+So He said to them, “You will indeed drink My cup, and be baptized with the baptism that I am baptized with; but to sit on My right hand and on My left is not Mine to give, but it is for those for whom it is prepared by My Father.”
 (Matthew 20:23)

 If God promotes someone in the Kingdom, and envy arises in our heart, then we are to go to the Lord immediately and beseech Him to remove the satanic impulse from us.
 We are to be content with our own ministry and place in the Kingdom, neither being neglectful nor ambitious.
 We are to be content in the state in which we find ourselves in God.

 Aaron’s rod alone brought forth buds.
 God had spoken.
 He had chosen Aaron.
 Those who would supplant God’s choice went down alive into Sheol.

 Let us cease from every trace of envy, every attempt to supplant another, every attempt to be first among our brothers and sisters.
 Then the Lord will be pleased to bring us into the inheritance designed for us from the beginning of the world.

 The goal of the victorious Christian life is the first resurrection from the dead, the resurrection that will precede our being caught up to meet the Lord in the air.
 In the day of resurrection we shall be rewarded precisely according to what we have practiced while living on the earth.